Thinking of volunteering? We need you!

 It’s a big process with defined protocols when we bring in animals from our shelter.
 Setting up kitty condos, helping with medical intake, paperwork and any other needs that pop up, for typically 20 or more kitties at a time, needs a lot of hands.
 It’s a BIG deal.
 On occasion, the need for foster care of the animals coming through the Paw Pad is requested.
 This involves rehab of medically needy animals, socializing those that are terrified, or just cuddling until adoption exit plans come up.

 Fostering is a HUGE volunteer need with A HOPE.
-If you are interested in becoming a foster for a pulled cat or dog through their rehabilitation process, please consider clicking here and filling out a foster application.
+If you are interested in becoming a foster for an animal through their rehabilitation process, please consider clicking here and filling out a foster application.

 TNR (TRAP-NEUTER-RETURN) PROGRAM

-TNR is a popular way of keeping the feral cat population down while also creating healthier community cats and less intake at the local shelter, thereby cutting back on the number of felines that are euthanized each year.
-A HOPE is working hard to make TNR a part of Santa Rosa County.
-We would love to have you as part of this team and our TNR expert, Tina, would be happy to teach you all about it.
+TNR is a popular way of keeping the feral cat population down while also creating healthier community cats and less intake at the local shelter, thereby cutting back on the number of felines who are euthanized each year.
+We need assistance showing our community how easy trapping and altering cats is.

 The services we provide will continue to grow.
 When our Founder and President, Brandi Winkleman, sees a need for the animals in our community, no doubt, something new will be implemented.
 It’s what A HOPE is all about …